DevOps-Represent/devopsgirls-bootcamp3/3-1-CodeStar-EC2.md

 1.1.
 Open a web browser and go to https://console.aws.amazon.com/console/home.
 Log in using your supplied account credentials.
 ![AWS Signin](/images/3-1-ec2-static-site/1_awssignin.png)
 ### 2. Ensure you're in the right AWS region
 2.1.
-On the top-right side, make sure you select *Sydney*.
+On the top-right side, make sure you select *Asia Pacific (Sydney)*.
 ![AWS Signin](/images/3-1-ec2-static-site/region.png)
 ### 3. Create CodeStar Project
 3.1.
 Under the AWS services search field, search for *codestar*, and click on the CodeStar auto drop down element